gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 me.

 I nodded.
 What else was I going to do?
 "All right.
 Thank you.
 Truly, thank you.
-This is..."
-I spread my hands.
+This is…" I spread my hands.
 "Thank you."

 "You're welcome."
 The horse flicked his tail.
 "Don't be late."